php-fig/fig-standards/proposed/extended-coding-style-guide.md

 [string concatenation][], [type][] operators, trait operators (`insteadof` and `as`), and the single pipe operator (e.g. `ExceptionType1 | ExceptionType2 $e`).

+There MUST NOT be any whitespace between the increment/decrement operators and the variable being incremented/decremented.

 Other operators are left undefined.

 For example: